owkin/FLamby/flamby/datasets/fed_camelyon16/README.md

 3. Go to Credentials, create an id, then client oauth id
 4. Choose Web app, go through the steps and **allow URI redirect** towards http://localhost:6006 and http://localhost:6006/ (notice the last backslash)
 5. Retrieve the secrets in JSON by clicking on Download icon at the end of the process.
+6. Enable Google Drive API for this project, by clicking on "API and services" on the left panel

 Then copy-paste your secrets to the directory you want: